Ukrainian men dragged away outside Kyiv nightclubs and restaurants by army recruiters

 Help us keep bring these critical stories to light.
 Your support makes all the difference.

-Footage has emerged showing Ukrainian military recruitment officers raiding restaurants, bars and a concert hall in Kyiv in search of men evading conscription.
+Footage has emerged purportedly showing Ukrainian military recruitment officers raiding restaurants, bars and a concert hall in Kyiv in search of men not registered for conscription.

-Officers positioned outside the doors of the capital city’s Palace of Sports were seen carrying out checks as people left a concert by Ukrainian rock band Okean Elzy on Friday night.
+Officers positioned outside the doors of the capital city’s Palace of Sports were seen carrying out checks as people left a concert by Ukrainian rock band Okean Elzy on Friday night, local media and witnesses reported.

 Some men appeared to struggle and claim their innocence as they were forcibly held or dragged away.

-Restaurants and bars were also raided – including the Goodwine store and popular restaurant Avalon – as officers pursued those whose military registration documents were not in order.
+Restaurants, shops and bars were also raided including Goodwine, a shopping centre, and Avalon, a popular restaurant, as officers pursued those whose military registration documents were not in order.

 Under Ukraine’s martial laws, men aged between 25 and 60 are eligible for conscription, while men aged between 18 and 60 are not allowed to leave the country.